dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO-CONFIGURE.md

 spec:
   qualifiers:
     systemInformation:
-      - version: D03115
+      - productName: Raspberry Pi 4 Model B
-  bootFromDiskMethod: ipxe-sanboot
+        version: D03115
 ```

 Unfortunately we cannot differentiate between 4GB RAM models and 8GB RAM models easily in Sidero v0.5 due to lack of comprehensive attributes exposed, but that will change with v0.6 having a lot more attributes available.

-We use the `version` key above and build a list of all 8GB versions, then another `ServerClass` with a list of 4GB versions, but it'd be weird if some other manufacturer started populating a similar `Version` field for another product entirely...
+We use the `productName` above to ensure our `version` list is correct, to avoid if another manufacturer decided to use the name `version` value(s).
+We end up having 2x ServerClasses with 8gb and 4gb versions.

 ## Environments
 Determine the kernel args that are send to the device, which version of Talos to boot and the kernel args sent to it, architecture specific.